 Even with these facts, you may wonder how to choose the best treatment for your cosmetic skincare needs.
-During your consultation, we will help you decide which treatment is best for you.
+We will help you decide which treatment is best for you during your consultation.

-You also should consider factors like how much time you want to devote to improving your skin and what your cosmetic goals are.
+You should also consider factors like how much time you want to devote to improving your skin and your cosmetic goals.
 Once you address these concerns, you can choose between a laser or chemical peel facial.

 Both laser facials and chemical peels are designed to remove blemishes from your face, neck, and elsewhere on your body.
 If you are dealing with uneven skin tone or melasma, we can help you find out if either of these treatments is right for you at Nuance Aesthetics in Salt Lake City.
 Contact us today to schedule your first appointment!